Sodium chlorate: Oxygenless combustion

 However this sodium chlorate is mostly replaced by potassium chlorate.

 Organic synthesis

-Sodium chlorate can be used with hydrochloric acid (or also sulfuric acid and sodium chloride, the reaction of which generates HCl) to chlorinate aromatic compounds without the use of organic solvents.
+Sodium chlorate can be used with hydrochloric acid (or also sulphuric acid and sodium chloride, the reaction of which generates HCl) to chlorinate aromatic compounds without the use of organic solvents.
 In this case its function is to oxidize the HCl to obtain either HOCl or Cl_{2} (depending upon the pH) in-situ which are the active chlorinating agents.

 When combined with a vanadium pentoxide catalyst, it serves as an oxidant for a variety of organic compounds.
 Examples include the oxidation of hydroquinone to quinone, and of furfural to a mixture of maleic and fumaric acid.

 Toxicity in humans

 Sodium chlorate is toxic: "doses of a few grams of chlorate are lethal". (ld50 oral in rats 1200mg/kg) The oxidative effect on hemoglobin leads to methaemoglobin formation, which is followed by denaturation of the globin protein and a cross-linking of erythrocyte membrane proteins with resultant damage to the membrane enzymes.
 This leads to increased permeability of the membrane, and severe hemolysis.
 The denaturation of hemoglobin overwhelms the capacity of the G6PD metabolic pathway.
 In addition, this enzyme is directly denatured by chlorate.

 Acute severe hemolysis results, with multi-organ failure, including DIC and kidney failure.
 In addition there is a direct toxicity to the proximal renal tubule.
 The treatment will consist of exchange transfusion, peritoneal dialysis or hemodialysis.